lapy/llama-cpp-studio/README.md

 - Run exactly one safetensors checkpoint at a time via LMDeploy
 - Configure tensor/pipeline parallelism, context length, temperature, and other runtime flags from the Model Library
 - Serves an OpenAI-compatible endpoint at `http://localhost:2001/v1/chat/completions`
-- CLI is preinstalled in the official Docker image; install it manually if running outside the container
+- Install LMDeploy on demand from the LMDeploy page (or manually via `pip`) before starting safetensors runtimes
 - Start/stop directly from the Safetensors panel; status is reported in System Status and the LMDeploy status chip

 ## Build Customization